 Diversity doesn’t just happen.
-Whether you design with diversity in mind, or not, it's a choice at every single touchpoint from ideation to the execution of your plan.
-Every one of these touchpoints are subject to human bias.
+The impact of thinking about diversity, equity and inclusion, or not, in your design process influences everything from the ideation to the execution of your plan.
+Every one of these touch points are subject to human bias.
 Therefore our design process has you examine: how you design your services and products, who is designing it, what it’s being designed for and who it’s being designed for.

 Who can use the Design for Diversity™ framework?

 Everyone!
-Though our primary consulting work is with content and design teams in media and tech, Design for Diversity™(D4D) is a framework that anyone can learn.
+Design for Diversity™(D4D) is a framework that anyone can learn.
 Input any project: work, personal or otherwise and use it to illuminate potential biases at every human touchpoint.
 Using D4D surfaces important cultural blind spots before they impact the quality of your work, or jeopardize your brand.